 Conditions

-Muscle twitching, also known as fasciculations, is a common experience that can range from a minor annoyance to a potential sign of a more serious condition.
+Muscle twitching, also known as fasciculations, is a common experience that can range from a minor annoyance to a potential sign of a more serious condition, like nerve damage, or ALS.

 If you've ever felt that subtle flutter under your skin, you're not alone.
 This comprehensive guide will help you understand the ins and outs of muscle twitching, its potential causes, and when it might be time to consult a neurologist.

 Muscle twitching occurs when small muscle fibers contract involuntarily.
-These twitches can happen anywhere in the body but are most commonly noticed in the eyelids, calves, and thumbs.
-While often harmless, persistent or widespread twitching may sometimes indicate an underlying condition.
+These twitches can happen anywhere in the body but are most commonly noticed in the eyelids, calves, and arms.
+While often harmless, persistent or widespread twitching may sometimes indicate an underlying neurological condition.

 Lifestyle Factors